OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/po/rpf.md

 ---
 title: rpf
-description: This page provides information on the usage and parameters of the 'rpf' function, a tool used for removing portfolios.
+description: "This page provides information on the usage and parameters of the 'rpf'" function, a tool used for removing portfolios.
 keywords:
 - rpf